NixOS/nix.dev/source/tutorials/file-sets.md

 To make this work regardless, the Nix language has certain builtin features to copy local paths to the Nix store, whose paths are then accessible to derivation builders [^1].
-However using the builtin features directly can be very tricky.
+However, using the builtin features directly can be very tricky.

 [^1]: Technically only Nix store paths from the derivations inputs can be accessed, but in practice this distinction is not important.